 We have to stay awake to the facts.

 Cayce's sucking of handed-over Christiany and the traditional Christ-figure is not necessary.
 His Jesus Christ-figure should be dispensed with since Jesus of the gospel tells his teachings are for Jews only, and to keep to the Deal of the apostles and the Ghost for non-Jews.

 Either you show the teacher enough respect and stay away from his teachings for Jews only, or you do not.
-Either you stand by the four requirements for non-Jews - the ones that early Christianity and all later branches of it are rooted in, made by all the apostles and the Ghost for non-Jews - or you think you know better than God It is up to you.
-Shared hubris in a tradition or group is still hubris.
+Either you stand by the four requirements for non-Jews - the ones that early Christianity and all later branches of it are rooted in, made by all the apostles and the Ghost for non-Jews - or you think you know much better than God.
+It is up to you.
+Shared hubris in a tradition or group is hubris still.
 Granted that, it should not be too difficult to stay firm or just.

 What Kevin Todeschi writes

 The prolific writer is an executive director and CEO of Edgar Cayce's A.R.E. and Atlantic University.
 He is known for his ability to explain complex subjects in a straightforward and easy-to-understand manner, and is popular for his sense of humour.

 Todeschi explains that the subject of reincarnation came up in 1923 during a sleep reading by Cayce, given to a printer from Ohio.
 Reincarnation had also been talked of by Cayce in an earlier Cayce reading in 1911, but no one among Cayce's associates was familiar with the idea.
 But after some decades the subject was examined in detail in nearly 2,000 psychic readings, called "Life Readings," as examined by the sleeping Cayce.